rmwc/rmwc/src/List/list.md

 > Material design’s responsive UI is based on a column-variate grid layout.
 It has 12 columns on desktop, 8 columns on tablet and 4 columns on phone.

+ListItems can be verbose to import and render.
+A non-standard 'SimpleListItem' has been created to improve the developer experience which contains a default template for ListItems.

 import from **rmwc/List**
 [https://material.io/components/web/catalog/lists/](https://material.io/components/web/catalog/lists/)

+## Standard Usage

 ```jsx render
 import {